testori/starter-academic/content/project/when-does-gossip-promote-cooperation-the-role-of-gossip-motives/index.md

 as a cheap yet efficient tool to acquire information, and it has largely been proved to be an effective means to foster and maintain cooperation.
-However, empirical studies supporting this claim have ignored two aspects: (1) they often compared gossip to conditions in which no reputation was available, impeding a direct assessment of whether it is gossip that promotes cooperation or rather the introduction of a reputation system; and (2) they focused on pro-social gossip (e.g., gossip aimed at helping the receiver), neglecting the impact of other types of gossip.
+However, empirical studies supporting this claim have ignored two aspects: (1) they often compared gossip to treatments in which no reputation was available, impeding a direct assessment of whether it is gossip that promotes cooperation or rather the introduction of a reputation system; and (2) they focused on pro-social gossip (e.g., gossip aimed at helping the receiver), neglecting the impact of other types of gossip.
 We show here that, in contrast